Jammu and Kashmir (state): Kashmir insurgency

-In the late 1980s, discontent over the high-handed policies of the union government and allegations of the rigging of the 1987 Jammu and Kashmir Legislative Assembly election triggered a violent uprising and armed insurgency which was backed by Pakistan.
-Pakistan claimed to be giving its "moral and diplomatic" support to the separatist movement.
+In the late 1980s, discontent over the high-handed policies of the union government and allegations of the rigging of the 1987 Jammu and Kashmir Legislative Assembly election provoked separatist sentiments in the region, culminating in a violent uprising and prolonged armed insurgency backed by Pakistan, who claimed to have given its "moral and diplomatic" support to the movement.
+Several new militant groups with radical Islamic views emerged and changed the ideological emphasis of the movement to Islamic.
+This was facilitated by a large influx of Islamic "Jihadi" fighters (mujahideen) who had entered the Kashmir valley following the end of the Soviet–Afghan War in the 1980s.
 The Inter-Services Intelligence of Pakistan has been accused by India and the international community of supporting, supplying arms and training mujahideen, to fight in Jammu and Kashmir.
 In 2015, former President of Pakistan Pervez Musharraf admitted that Pakistan had supported and trained insurgent groups in the 1990s.
-India has repeatedly called Pakistan to end its "cross-border terrorism" in Kashmir.

-Since 1989, a prolonged, bloody conflict between the Islamic militant separatists and the Indian Army took place, both of whom have been accused of widespread human rights abuses, including abductions, massacres, rapes and armed robbery.
-Several new militant groups with radical Islamic views emerged and changed the ideological emphasis of the movement to Islamic.
-This was facilitated by a large influx of Islamic "Jihadi" fighters (mujahadeen) who had entered the Kashmir valley following the end of the Soviet–Afghan War in the 1980s.
+A prolonged, bloody conflict between the Islamic militant separatists and the Indian Army took place, both of whom have been accused of widespread human rights abuses, including abductions, massacres, rapes and armed robbery.

+The violence emerged as a setback to industries in the Valley.
+Doda district, rich in high-grade sapphire, had active mines until 1989 that were abandoned owing to their turbulent location.
+In 1998, the government discovered that smugglers had occupied these mines and stolen much of the resource.
 Following the 2008 Kashmir unrest, secessionist movements in the region were boosted.
 The 2016–17 Kashmir unrest resulted in the death of over 90 civilians and the injury of over 15,000.
 Six policemen, including a sub-inspector were killed in an ambush in Anantnag in June 2017, by trespassing militants of the Pakistan-based Lashkar-e-Toiba.
 An attack on an Indian police convoy in Pulwama, in February 2019, resulted in the deaths of 40 police officers.
 Responsibility for the attack was claimed by a Pakistan-backed militant group Jaish-e-Mohammed.

-Dissolution
+Revocation of special status and reorganisation

-In August 2019, both houses of the Parliament of India passed resolutions to amend Article 370 and extend the Constitution of India in its entirety to the state, which was implemented as a constitutional order by the President of India.
-At the same time, the parliament also passed the Jammu and Kashmir Reorganisation Act, 2019, which contained provisions that dissolved the state of Jammu and Kashmir and established two new union territories: the eponymous union territory of Jammu and Kashmir, and that of Ladakh.
+In August 2019, the Parliament of India passed resolutions to amend Article 370, ending Jammu and Kashmir’s special constitutional status and bringing it entirely under the Constitution of India.
+Alongside this, the Jammu and Kashmir Reorganisation Act, 2019 was passed, spliting the state of Jammu and Kashmir into two union territories: Ladakh and the residuary Jammu and Kashmir.

-The reorganisation act was assented to by the President of India, and came into effect on 31 October 2019.
-Prior to these measures, the union government locked down the Kashmir Valley, increased security forces, imposed Section 144 that prevented assembly, and placed political leaders such as former Jammu and Kashmir chief ministers Omar Abdullah and Mehbooba Mufti under house arrest.
-Internet and phone services were also blocked.
+Ahead of these actions, the union government locked down the Kashmir Valley, increased security forces, restricted public movement under Section 144, and detained several political leaders, including former chief ministers Omar Abdullah and Mehbooba Mufti.
+Internet and phone services were also suspended.
+The new administrative structure came into effect on 31 October 2019.